bruhathisp/dsa_java/List_Problems/Week1.md

 **Problem Statement:** Given an array of integers `nums` and an integer `k`, return the total number of continuous subarrays whose sum equals to `k` citeturn0search2.

 **Approach:**
+**The key insight is: If the difference between the current prefix sum and some earlier prefix sum equals k, then the subarray between those two points sums to k.**
+Every time we find a match (prefixSum - k in the map), we add the frequency of that prefix sum to our count.
+This frequency tells us how many subarrays end at this point and sum to k.

 Utilize the prefix sum technique with a hash map to store the frequency of each prefix sum.
 As you iterate through the array, calculate the current prefix sum and check if `(prefix_sum - k)` exists in the hash map.
 If it does, it indicates that there's a subarray ending at the current index with a sum of `k`.